 The Classy Awards nomination profile truly dives into the substance and impact that organizations are making.
 “It went much deeper and really looked at the impact of our programs rather than just how interesting it was on surface level,” said Pena.

-Classy welcomed organizations of all types—nonprofit, for-profit, or social enterprise—to create a nomination profile to be considered for the awards.
-The winners are decided by our Leadership Council, which unites innovators and experts in the social sector such as Stephanie Berzin, Co-Director of Boston College Center for Social Innovation; Chris Helfrich, Senior Director of the UN Foundation’s Nothing But Nets Campaign; and Sherryl Kuhlman, Managing Director of the Wharton Social Impact Initiative.
+Classy welcomes organizations of all types—nonprofit, for-profit, or social enterprise—to create a nomination profile to be considered for the awards.
+The winners are decided by our Leadership Council, which unites innovators and experts in the social sector.
+Past Leadership Council members include Stephanie Berzin, Co-Director of Boston College Center for Social Innovation; Chris Helfrich, Senior Director of the UN Foundation’s Nothing But Nets Campaign; and Sherryl Kuhlman, Managing Director of the Wharton Social Impact Initiative.

-What to Expect From The Collaborative + Classy Awards
+What to Expect From the Collaborative and Classy Awards

-The Collaborative will be two full days of incredible speakers and panelists leading discussions about how we, as a society, can solve the world’s greatest problems.
+The Collaborative is a three-day experience full of incredible speakers and panelists discussing how we, as a society, can solve the world’s greatest problems.
 It’s an opportunity for all attendees to meet and learn from some of the most exciting and passionate people in the social impact sector.
 At Boston’s Seaport Innovation District, nonprofit and for-profit leaders will gather for panels and curated debates.
-The 2014 Collaborative featured speakers and discussions on addressing world hunger, education, climate change, criminal rehabilitation, and much more.
+The 2016 Collaborative featured speakers and discussions on world hunger, education, environmental conservation, the current refugee crisis, and much more.